Whisky Galore! (2016 film): Production

 The production spent ten years in development hell.
-Producer Iain Maclean had initiated the project in 2004 with writer Bill Bryden attached and producers Stephen Evans, Maggie Montieth and Ed Crozier.
-He raised £400,000 through private investment to finance the development of the film through the company, Whisky Galore Development Ltd. After firing Bill Bryden, Peter McDougall was brought on board and wrote a script for a planned filming in the summer of 2006.
+Producer Iain Maclean had initiated the project in 2004 with writer Bill Bryden attached and producers Stephen Evans, Maggie Monteith and Ed Crozier.
+He raised £400,000 through private investment to finance the development of the film through the company, Whisky Galore Development Ltd. After Bill Bryden was fired, Peter McDougall was brought on board and wrote a script for a planned filming in the summer of 2006.
 The film never commenced production.
 Between 2006 and 2010, Stephen Evans and Ed Crozier left the project.
 In 2012, Iain Maclean, disheartened by the lack of production finance, had to let Whisky Galore Development slip into administration.
 In 2014 he decided to rekindle the project when he met Irish farmer and businessman Peter Drayne, who agreed to finance the film completely and resurrected the project, as long as the project was started from scratch.
 It was finally green-lit in 2015 and principal photography commenced later in 2015 in Scotland.
 In the interim Peter McDougall wrote a second screenplay.
 According to director Gillies MacKinnon, the film is a modern interpretation, not a proper remake: "The style is contemporary, embracing drama, romance and comedy, with an array of colourful characters providing a platform for a wonderful cast."

 Release

-Whisky Galore! has gained theatrical distribution in UK and US by Arrow and was scheduled to be released in cinemas in the UK on 5 May 2017.
+Whisky Galore! gained theatrical distribution in UK and US by Arrow and was released in cinemas in Scotland on 5 May 2017.

 Critical reception

-The film received mixed reviews, with a critics' score of 42% on Rotten Tomatoes.
+On Rotten Tomatoes it has a score of 42% based on reviews from 26 critics.

 Kate Muir, writing in The Times, gave the film four stars out of five.
 She praised the "zippy farce" and in particular, Eddie Izzard's portrayal of Captain Waggett played "with psychotic, obsessive joy and a nod to Dad's Army's Captain Mainwaring".
 Muir also said that "fans of the original film may find little or no improvement in this remake, but for a new generation this Whisky Galore! will be a pleasure".

 Toby Symonds, of The Film Blog also praised the film, describing it as "visually and aurally gorgeous".

-However Helen O'Hara of Empire Magazine described the film as "Too restrained and polite to really grip the attention" and feeling "more like comfortable Sunday night TV than cinematic fare", while Jeannette Catsoulis of The New York Times wrote that "Beyond simple nostalgia...the appeal of this limp retread is difficult to discern".
+Helen O'Hara of Empire described the film as "Too restrained and polite to really grip the attention" and feeling "more like comfortable Sunday night TV than cinematic fare", while Jeannette Catsoulis of The New York Times wrote that "Beyond simple nostalgia... the appeal of this limp re-tread is difficult to discern".